sitegeist/Sitegeist.MagicWand/README.md

     flowCommand: './flow'
     rsyncParams:
         # Additional params in the form of:
-        # - '-shortParam' OR
+        # - '-shortParam' AND/OR
-        # - '-shortParamShortParamShortParam' OR
+        # - '-shortParamShortParamShortParam' AND/OR
         # - '--longParam'
         - '-kLr'
     clonePresets: []